KaioYuri/KaioYuri/README.md

 - 🔭 I'm building values ​​at DATAPREV
 - 🌱 Learning about data and web development
 - 🌟 What is your favorite thing?
-Challenges are mine. 🤩
+For me, it's challenges. 🤩
 - 📫 How to reach me:
 <div align=center>
 <a target="_blank" href="https://www.linkedin.com/in/kaio-yuri-2063b7248/">